It’s a royal birthday today for easily the most iconic female science fiction character ever created.

 In her first appearance in Star Wars Episode IV: A New Hope, Princess Leia Organa is introduced as the Princess of Alderaan and a member of the Imperial Senate.
 It is not until the third installment in the famous franchise the iconic slave outfit makes its appearance.

-Fisher’s other film roles included Shampoo(1975), The Blues Brothers (1980), Hannah and Her Sisters (1986), The Burbs (1989), When Harry Met Sally(1989), Soapdish(1991) and The Women (2008 film).
-She was nominated twice for the Primetime Emmy Award for Outstanding Guest Actress In a Comedy Series for her performances on the television series 30 Rock and Catastrophe.
+Fisher’s other film roles included Shampoo(1975), The Blues Brothers (1980), Hannah and Her Sisters (1986), The Burbs (1989), When Harry Met Sally(1989), Soapdish(1991), and The Women (2008 film).
+She was nominated twice for the Primetime Emmy Award for Outstanding Guest Actress In a Comedy Series for her performances on 30 Rock and Catastrophe.
 Fisher posthumously became a Disney Legend in 2017.

 We wish a Happy Birthday to an extraordinary woman who became an immortal symbol of female intelligence and strength (and outer space sexiness).